box/developer.box.com/content/guides/webhooks/v1/create_v1.md

 After creating a webhook, the application must be added to the user's account to begin use.

-To obtain the URL to add the app, follow the directions below:
+To obtain the URL to add the app, follow the directions below for OAuth 2.0 authentication apps:

 1. Navigate to the **App Gallery** tab for the application in the [Developer Console][devconsole].